Jules Iloki

-Jules Iloki (born 14 January 1992) is a French professional footballer who last played as a winger for Chinese Super League club Tianjin Jinmen Tiger.
+Jules Hermon Aziz Iloki (born 14 January 1992) is a French professional footballer who last played as a winger for Chinese Super League club Tianjin Jinmen Tiger.

+Early life

+Iloki was born in the 12th arrondissement of Paris, to a Guinean mother born in Conakry.
+He acquired the French nationality on 27 June 1996, through the collective effect of his mother's naturalization.

 Club career

 Iloki made his Ligue 1 debut at 25 October 2014 against Evian Thonon Gaillard in a 2–0 away win.
 He replaced Vincent Bessat after 73 minutes.

 On 30 July 2020, Iloki transferred to China League One club Sichuan Jiuniu.
 On 22 October 2020, Iloki was loaned to fellow China League One club Suzhou Dongwu.

 International career

-Iloki was born in France and is of DR Congolese descent, and was called up to the Democratic Republic of the Congo national football team in 2015.
+Iloki was called up to the Congo national football team in 2015.